OpenVZ/vzkernel/Documentation/bpf/bpf_devel_QA.rst

 Q: To which mailing list do I need to submit my BPF patches?
 ------------------------------------------------------------
-A: Please submit your BPF patches to the netdev kernel mailing list:
+A: Please submit your BPF patches to the bpf kernel mailing list:

- netdev@vger.kernel.org

-Historically, BPF came out of networking and has always been maintained by the kernel networking community.
-Although these days BPF touches many other subsystems as well, the patches are still routed mainly through the networking community.
+ bpf@vger.kernel.org

-In case your patch has changes in various different subsystems (e.g. tracing, security, etc), make sure to Cc the related kernel mailing lists and maintainers from there as well, so they are able to review the changes and provide their Acked-by's to the patches.
+In case your patch has changes in various different subsystems (e.g. networking, tracing, security, etc), make sure to Cc the related kernel mailing lists and maintainers from there as well, so they are able to review the changes and provide their Acked-by's to the patches.